UPPMAX/uppmax_intro_python/docs/faq.md

 Dardel     |[Apply for a Dardel 'Small Compute' project](https://youtu.be/q_GHH1RF-Kg) Tetralith  |[Apply for a Tetralith 'Small Compute' project](https://youtu.be/vjAzURI2ymM)

-### How can I check if I can login to an HPC cluster using SSH?"
+### How can I check if I can login to an HPC cluster using SSH?

 This depends on the HPC cluster you are using.